-As such, I would agree that marketing, which happens to be a source of information accessible on these platforms can influence the consumers who use them.
-This notion is further aided by the rise in online retail stores who conduct the bulk of their transactions online.
+As such, it could be argued that marketing, which happens to be a source of information accessible on these platforms can influence the consumers who use them.
+This notion is further aided by the rise in online retail stores that conduct the bulk of their transactions online.
 This makes it easier for the consumer to purchase from anywhere in the world.

 “For example, it is said, the CCTV in London has foiled many potential attacks, and therefore greatly increased the security of its citizens.”
 Could also be said as: